rviscomi/red-dwarf/README.md

 Methods
 -------
-* **toJSON** Returns a JSON representation of a mapping of string locations to geocodes, the number of repository stars, and a mapping of stargazers' user logins to their resppective user objects.
+* **toJSON** Returns a JSON representation of a mapping of string locations to geocodes, the number of repository stars, and a mapping of stargazers' user logins to their respective user objects.

 Events
 ------